edelgrace/360constellations/README.md

 * Select "Android"
 * Select "Build and Run"
 * After the program is done building, put phone in Google Cardboard and watch!

+## How to Run

+* Download the APK on an Android phone
+* Run the APK
+* Put the phone in Google Cardbaord